jmlw/great-big-example-application/README.md

 "Bloated!!"

-There's a strange resistance to using big examples to educate in addition to small ones.
+There's a strange resistance to using big examples structured as an educator does her real work to teach people how to do theirs.
 Should you learn automechanics using only go-karts?
-Heart surgery using only mice?
+Construction using only legos?
 I don't really understand the resistance.
-The case seems pretty plain to me but for clarity, here are some reasons why I think software development should be taught using big examples:
+The case seems pretty plain to me but for clarity, here are some reasons why I think software development should be taught using big examples without the corners cut off:

     1. Real code answers every question, not just what the authors of tutorials choose to answer through their choices of simplifications.